 Canadian Underwriter Presents Reliable Digital Metrics with Consolidated Media Report

 Canadian Underwriter’s print and digital products were reaching readers, and it needed a way to show buyers its digital products.
-While the ABC Publisher’s Statement provided a clear look into circulation, sales staff wanted to show advertisers accountable numbers from e-newsletters and web traffic.
+While the AAM publisher’s statement provided a clear look into circulation, sales staff wanted to show advertisers accountable numbers from e-newsletters and web traffic.

-ABC’s Consolidated Media Report, formerly the Multimedia Publisher’s Statement, allows business publishers to replace traditional Publisher’s Statements with a more flexible report that includes website traffic and e-newsletter delivery alongside core circulation.
+AAM’s Consolidated Media Report, formerly the Multimedia Publisher’s Statement, allows business publishers to replace traditional publisher’s statements with a more flexible report that includes website traffic and e-newsletter delivery alongside core circulation.
 “The thought was if we brought the information into one consolidated format, it gives a single view of our content and readership for our publishers, sales people and media buyers,” said Vesna Moore, director of circulation for the Business Information Group.

 The multimedia report format has helped Canadian Underwriter work with media buyers.
 “With so much going on in each of those venues, it really helps our media buyers to know that the numbers we claim are substantiated by a third party.
 That’s why we went down the route that we did,” Moore said.